A Specialized Calling

 Full-time, cohort-based program.

-All students admitted to the program must maintain full-time status for the duration of the core counseling curriculum.
+All students admitted to the program are generally expected to maintain full-time status for the duration of the core counseling curriculum.
 Students progress through all counseling courses as a group, or “cohort.”
 Many of the courses have interactive and small-group discussion components that enhance class cohesion.
 The program is not designed for students looking to complete a degree by taking classes online or on an extended part-time basis.

 Limited and selective enrollment.

-MAC enrollment is limited to 24 students per class.
+MAC enrollment is limited to 24 students per class per campus.
 Classes are kept small in order to facilitate relationships among the students, enhance the classroom experience and provide intensive supervision once students enter the clinical component of the program.
 For more information, visit our application process page.

 Students find that their own hearts grow increasingly alive in relationship with others and greater intimacy with God.
 Through classroom activities, clinical experiences, personal self-care, group activities and more, students are challenged to become more of who they were created to be in Christ.
 Students experience the joys and challenges of the MAC program together and support one another emotionally and spiritually.